ishaanshah/GSoC-Proposal/Proposal.md

 - Accousticness

 ### Storing data in ListenBrainz Server
 As the data required will be calculated in batches, it has to be stored in ListenBrainz Server so that it can be served to the user when required.
+ListenBrainz already has a table which stores this data.
+Additional columns will be added to the Schema for the new data that will be generated.

 ### Storing data for `Top Genres`, `Artist Origin` and `Mood Analysis`
 The data for Artist Origin, Top Genres and Mood Analysis will be calculated incrementally.
 That is the data will be calculated for a week and then merged with previous data.
 Hence we have to store this data in HDFS.
 A new table with the following schema will have to be created for this.